Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 God, therefore, exists “outside” (transcendent from) the space/time continuum that we know as the universe.
 He is somehow different and distinct from it.
 As best as we can determine, He is timeless and immaterial

 This concept of God differentiates Christianity from all the Eastern religions and from all forms of pantheism and paganism.
+God is not part of His creation, though He can be (and is) intimate and present in all of it.

 Though we may struggle to know “what God is like”, we can know something of God through the material reality He created in the same way we can know something of an artist from the art he creates.
 Knowing something about the artist from his works, though, isn’t the same as knowing the artist himself.

-In a material world, we have to strain to find mutuality “others”.
+In a material world, we have to strain to find mutuality with “others”.
 It doesn’t come naturally.
-We are very conscious of our separateness – from each other and our creator – so much so that we have some difficulty connecting with (emphasizing) others, and we are tempted to believe we have no creator.
+We are very conscious of our separateness – from each other and our creator – so much so that we have some difficulty connecting (emphasizing) with others, and we are tempted to believe we have no creator.

 Not being of the same “substance” as God (timeless and immaterial – what Paul calls “heavenly” or “spiritual”), we know the material world much more intimately than the realm in which God exists (not that He doesn’t also exist in this material realm – though He transcends it).
 Yet, being made in God’s “image” suggests that we also have some ability to connect with His immateriality in some sense.